MoldyMacaroniX/dashword.net/_src/posts/how-to-get-geode-for-geometry-dash-2-206.md

 Geode is a Geometry Dash mod loader available on Windows, Mac, and Android.
 In specific, this guide will go over how to get Geode for Geometry Dash version 2.206.

 {% alert %}
 Whenever you mod your game, you should backup your save files, just in case.
-[Follow this guide to backup your Geometry Dash save files](/posts/backup-gd-data-steam/) before downloading Geode!
+[Follow this guide to backup your Geometry Dash save files](/posts/backup-gd-data-steam/) before downloading Geode for 2.206!
 {% endalert %}

 # How to get Geode for Geometry Dash 2.206